Thinking beyond borders

 Argentina has data privacy laws, including the Law for the Protection of Personal Data enacted in 2000 and the related regulations enacted in 2001.
 The laws are enforced by the National Data Protection Commissioner.
 The European Union (EU) has determined that Argentina’s laws meet the EU’s ‘adequacy’ standard for data flows outside Argentina.

-The new Government of Argentina has adopted important measures to streamline and boost the country/territory's economy, among which, eased the prior strict controls on foreign currency transactions.
+The new Government of Argentina has adopted important measures to streamline and boost the country/jurisdiction's economy, among which, eased the prior strict controls on foreign currency transactions.
 Notwithstanding the abovementioned, further analysis should be conducted on each case in order to evaluate the best strategy to implement for each assignment.

-All information contained in this document is summarized by KPMG, the Argentine member firm affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity, based on the Argentine Income Tax Law N° 20.628 of 1973 and subsequent amendments; the Argentine Wealth Tax Law N° 23.966 of 1991 and subsequent amendments; the Web site of the Argentine federal fiscal administration; the Argentine Social Security Law N° 24.241 of 1993 and subsequent amendments; the Web site of the Argentine Social Security administration.
+All information contained in this publication is summarized by KPMG, the Argentine member firm affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity, based on the Argentine Income Tax Law N° 20.628 of 1973 and subsequent amendments; the Argentine Wealth Tax Law N° 23.966 of 1991 and subsequent amendments; the Web site of the Argentine federal fiscal administration; the Argentine Social Security Law N° 24.241 of 1993 and subsequent amendments; the Web site of the Argentine Social Security administration.